India–Pakistan war of 1947–1948: Partition of India

 The years 1946–1947 saw the rise of All-India Muslim League and Muslim nationalism, demanding a separate state for India's Muslims.
 The demand took a violent turn on the Direct Action Day (16 August 1946) and inter-communal violence between Hindus and Muslims became endemic.
-Consequently, a decision was taken on 3 June 1947 to divide British India into two separate states, the Dominion of Pakistan comprising the Muslim majority areas and the Dominion of India comprising the rest.
-The two provinces Punjab and Bengal with large Muslim-majority areas were to be divided between the two dominions.
-An estimated 11 million people eventually migrated between the two parts of Punjab, and possibly 1 million perished in the inter-communal violence.
-Jammu and Kashmir, being adjacent to the Punjab province, was directly affected by the happenings in Punjab.
+Consequently, the decision was made on 3 June 1947 to divide British India into two separate states, the Dominion of Pakistan comprising the Muslim majority areas and the Dominion of India comprising the rest.
+The provinces of Punjab and Bengal, with large Muslim-majority areas, were to be divided between the two dominions.
+An estimated 11 million people eventually migrated between the two parts of Punjab, and possibly one million perished in the inter-communal violence.
+Jammu and Kashmir, being adjacent to the Punjab and North-West Frontier provinces, was directly affected by the happenings in these province.

 The original target date for the transfer of power to the new dominions was June 1948.
-However, fearing the rise of inter-communal violence, the British Viceroy Lord Mountbatten advanced the date to 15 August 1947.
+However, fearing the rise of inter-communal violence, the British Viceroy, Lord Mountbatten, advanced the date to 15 August 1947.
 This gave only six weeks to complete all the arrangements for partition.
-Mountbatten's original plan was to stay on as the joint Governor General for both of the new dominions till June 1948.
-However, this was not accepted by the Pakistani leader Mohammad Ali Jinnah.
-In the event, Mountbatten stayed on as the Governor General of India, whereas Pakistan chose Jinnah as its Governor General.
-It was envisaged that the nationalisation of the armed forces could not be completed by 15 August (Note: At the beginning of 1947, all the posts above the rank of lieutenant colonel in the army were held by British officers.
+Mountbatten's original plan was to stay on as the joint governor general for both of the new dominions until June 1948.
+However, this was not accepted by the Pakistani leader Muhammad Ali Jinnah.
+Mountbatten stayed on as the Governor General of India, whereas Pakistan chose Jinnah as its Governor General.
+Both the newly formed nations were dominions of the British Commonwealth, with George VI as their head of state.
+It was envisaged that the nationalisation of the armed forces could not be completed by 15 August, (Note: At the beginning of 1947, all the posts above the rank of lieutenant colonel in the army were held by British officers.
 Pakistan had only four lieutenant colonels, two of whom were involved in the Kashmir conflict: Akbar Khan and Sher Khan.
-At the beginning of the war, India had about 500 British officers and Pakistan over 1000.) and hence British officers stayed on after the transfer of power.
-The service chiefs were appointed by the Dominion governments and were responsible to them.
-The overall administrative control, but not operational control, was vested with Field Marshal Claude Auchinleck, (Note: Auchinleck was an Indian Army officer since 1903 who had been Commander-in-Chief, India from 1943) who was titled the 'Supreme Commander', answerable to a newly formed Joint Defence Council of the two dominions.
+At the beginning of the war, India had about 500 British officers and Pakistan over 1000.) hence British officers stayed on after the transfer of power.
+The service chiefs were appointed by the dominion governments and were responsible to them.
+Overall administrative control, but not operational control, was vested with Field Marshal Claude Auchinleck, (Note: Auchinleck was an Indian Army officer since 1903 who had been Commander-in-Chief, India from 1943) who was titled the 'Supreme Commander', answerable to a newly formed Joint Defence Council of the two dominions.
 India appointed General Rob Lockhart as its Army chief and Pakistan appointed General Frank Messervy.